Testicular Cancer - Home Treatment

 as eating a balanced diet and getting enough sleep and exercise may help

 control your symptoms.

-symptoms.
-To prevent weight loss and to conserve your strength, eat well during
+balanced diet to prevent weight loss and to conserve your strength during

 treatment for testicular cancer.